wavemotion-dave/DracoDS/README.md

 ![image](./png/splash.png)

-The Dragon and Tandy machines were quite similar - both using the same reference design and, when you really look under the hood, it's pretty clear that the Dragon reverse-engineered some of the Tandy hardware such that it was virtually identical in some spots (e.g. Cartridge pinouts).
+The Dragon and Tandy machines were quite similar - both using the same Motorola reference design and, when you really look under the hood, it's pretty clear that the Dragon reverse-engineered some of the Tandy hardware such that it was virtually identical in some spots (e.g. Cartridge pinouts).
 There are some differences - mainly in the keyboard matrix handling and in some of the disk controller handling.